Demo

 The application review process will include screening to ensure applications are complete and meet all minimum qualifications.
 In addition to the application, the applicant is required to complete the Supplemental Questions to further evaluate their education, training, and experience relative to the required knowledge, skills and abilities for the position.
 Applicants must submit answers that are as complete as possible.

-Only qualified applicants who pass the minimum qualifications review, will be invited to the assessment process which may be administered by a written examination, panel interview, or any combination of qualifications appraisal determined by the Department of People Services to be appropriate.
-The Department of People Services will make reasonable accommodation in the examination process for disabled applicants.
+Only qualified applicants who pass the minimum qualifications review, will be invited to the assessment process which may be administered by a written examination, panel interview, or any combination of qualifications appraisal determined by the Department of Human Resources to be appropriate.
+The Department of Human Resources will make reasonable accommodation in the examination process for disabled applicants.
 If you have an accommodation request, please indicate such on your application.

 Depending upon the number of applicants meeting the minimum qualifications, applicants may be scheduled for one or more of the assessments listed below.
 Passing score is 70% out of 100% on each assessment section.